How to Password Protect Files Online

 - No extra software required

-- Can set link expiry in addition to password
+- Can set link expiry in addition to the password

-- Works for any file type and any file size
+- Works for any file type and size

 Cons: